Visual design and Interaction flow

 Instructor: Stacie Rohrbach

 Through Visualizing Patterns project, we were asked to dive into the process of conceiving and crafting, visual, aural and temporal representations of data that communicates information in a way that is useful, usable and desirable.
 Our given topic was ‘identity’ among Max Neef’s human needs.
-According to his classification, identity is one of the needs that consists of sense of belonging, self-esteem and consistency and expressed by Race, ethnicity, nationality, religion, gender and so on.
-We explored various dataset and found unique opportunity to express the identity—food.
+According to his classification, identity is one of the needs that consists of sense of belonging, self-esteem, consistency which can be expressed by race, ethnicity, nationality, religion, gender and so on.
+We explored various dataset and found unique opportunity to express our identity, which is food.

 Dietary practice is the new type of identity.
 Food, like language, exists as a vehicle for expressing culture.
 It has the power of being both a biological necessity as well as a deeply symbolic cultural artifact, one that connects us to one another on several levels.
 Thus, we find it agreeable to say that food is a mechanism for expressing an identity that also has a social purpose.